ajnyga/tsvConverter/README.md

 # Excel to OJS3 XML conversion tool

 ## Licence
 The conversion tool is distributed under the GNU GPL v2.

-The conversion tool uses the PHPExvel library.
+The conversion tool uses the PHPExcel library.
 PHPExcel is licensed under [LGPL (GNU LESSER GENERAL PUBLIC LICENSE)](https://github.com/PHPOffice/PHPExcel/blob/master/license.md)

+## Changes in version 1.1.0.11 (Nov 2018)
+- Support remote galleys

 ## Changes in version 1.1.0.8 (Sep 2018)
 - Support rich text in abstract fields

 ## Changes in version 1.1.0.7 (Sep 2018)
 - Support for keywords and disciplines, authorEmail and authorMiddlename
 - better support for articles in alternative locales, see below